-The Order of Merit for Certified Project Officers recognises excellence in the discipline of project management.
+The Order of Merit recognises excellence in project management knowledge.

-Those exceptional students who attain an overall grade of 100% in the OPEN quizzes will be entered into the Institute of Project Management’s Order of Merit (CPO).
+Those Certification holders who attain an overall grade of 100% in the OPEN quizzes will be automatically entered into the Institute of Project Management’s Order of Merit.

 Recognition of prior learning

 Previous project management studies may be also accepted in lieu of certain course elements.